toneflix/cuttly-laravel/README.md

 ### Error Handling

-Every request that returns an error code or response from the Cutt.ly API will throw a `ToneflixCode\Cuttly\Exceptions\CuttlyException` exception this is done to enable the devloper to elegantly handle errors in whichever way or manner they deem most appropriete or fit.
+Every request that returns an error code or response from the Cutt.ly API will throw a `ToneflixCode\Cuttly\Exceptions\CuttlyException` exception this is done to enable the developer to elegantly handle errors in whichever way or manner they deem most appropriate or fit.

 ```php
 use ToneflixCode\Cuttly\Cuttly;